 How can I improve site performance on IIS 8.0?

 Enable Static and Dynamic Content Compression, configure Output Caching, optimize the application pool settings, implement proper cache headers, and consider offloading static assets to a CDN if appropriate.
-The Ultimate Guide to Choosing the Best DNS Server for Email
+How to check if your dns server is working a simple guide: DNS health check, DNS troubleshooting, verify DNS resolution 2026

 How do I configure Application Pools for isolation?